rabelamerany/SQLITE-Editor/README.md

 **Import the project into Android Studio.**

 When Android Studio starts up, it will prompt you to create a new project or import an existing project.
-Select the option to import an existing project, navigate to the `simple-android` directory you cloned earlier, and select it.
+Select the option to import an existing project, navigate to the `SQLITE-Editor` directory you cloned earlier, and select it.

 When building for the first time, gradle will download all dependencies so it'll take a few minutes to complete.
 Subsequent builds will be faster.

-If during the build process you see the message:
-"Warning: License for package Android SDK Build-Tools 30.0.2 not accepted."
-Then you may need to install the Google Play Licensing Library:

-* Open the SDK Manager through Tools -> SDK Manager
-* Select Appearance & Behavior -> System Settings -> Android SDK in the left sidebar
-* Select the SDK Tools tab in the main window
-* Activate Google Play Licensing Library and click Apply

 <p align="right">(<a href="#top">back to top</a>)</p>